This young St Andrew’s Cross Spider (Argiope species) doesn’t need great eyesight. Its orb web does the main job at catching prey

 This should do it.
 At this magnification it’s easy to count eight eyes.

 Those two things are connected.
 Jumping spiders see a lot of stuff with those big eyes.
 They use them to investigate whatever they see moving.
 That can make them difficult to photograph because they keep jumping onto the camera lens.
-When I photograph these guys I almost always end up with the spider either on the camera or on me.

 Moving in closer it’s now possible to see that, once again, there are eight eyes.
 Well, it’s possible, but not so easy …